mehulagg/gitlab/doc/development/usage_ping/index.md

 ```ruby
 SubmitUsagePingService.new.execute
 ```
-- Use `versions` Rails console, to check that a usage ping was successfully received, parsed, and stored in the Versions database.
+- Use `versions` Rails console, to check that a Usage Ping was successfully received, parsed, and stored in the Versions database.
 ```ruby
 UsageData.last
 ```